clinical/rehab liaison jobs and careers article

 What is a clinical or rehab liaison?

-This is a very basic idea of what makes someone appropriate for acute inpatient rehab.
+Here is a basic idea of what makes someone appropriate for acute inpatient rehab.

 If these patients are good matches, you’ll often run insurance, work with case managers, collaborate with the rehab team during rounds, and work with the rehab MD at your facility to follow that patient.